ssslllsss/godwoken-review/docs/withdrawgodwoken.md

  ### Step 2.
 Unlock Withdrawal Cells

- To unlock assets previously created, it will take a while ( approximately 5 days) to unlock the assets owing to security concerns.
-The Quick Withdrawal will be available soon.
+To unlock the assets previously created, it will take a while (approximately 5 days) to unlock the assets owing to security concerns.
+The Quick Withdrawal will be available soon. //“The Quick Withdrawl”是已经确定的名字？上周跟他们沟通的时候是用的这种说法：“Faster withdrawal will be available in the near future. ”

 Once the pending period is expired, the receiver can make a transaction on layer 1 to unlock the asset cell.
 This transaction will use the withdrawal cell as input and take another CKB cell to cover the transaction fee.
-Within the withdrawal cell used as output, the lock of the asset cell will be replaced with the lock of the receiver.
+Within the withdrawal cell used as output, the lock of the asset cell will be replaced by the lock of the receiver.

 Here is an example: